 Marinating time for chicken: Minimum 4 hours (preferably overnight)

-1 lb. boneless chicken breasts cut into thin strips after pounding lightly with a mallet or rolling pin
+1 lb. organic boneless chicken breasts cut into thin strips after pounding lightly with a mallet or rolling pin

 1 cup buttermilk for marinating